The UWSP Archives houses three major collections:

 If you are not researching Portage County and are interested in some aspect of another community's history, keep in mind that other counties, cities, and their local public libraries may have historical collections about their areas.

-Archives have stricter security than libraries to protect and preserve their unique and irreplaceable collections.
-Follow these procedures when doing research in the Archives:
+Using the University Archives does require certain rules which are different then libraries.
+We have these rules to protect and preserve our unique and irreplaceable collections.
+Thank you for following these procedures when doing research in the Archives:

 · No food or drink is allowed in the Archives Reading Room.